tjfulle/Modulecmd.py/README.md

 `Modulecmd.py` is an environment module system inspired by TCL [Environment Modules](http://modules.sourceforge.net) and Lua [lmod](https://lmod.readthedocs.io/en/latest/) and written in Python.  `Modulecmd.py` is compatible with Python 2.7 and 3.5+ and does not require additional compilation.

-`Modulecmd.py` provides a Framework for processing module files written in Python.
+`Modulecmd.py` provides a framework for processing module files written in Python.
 Additionally, `Modulecmd.py` processes TCL modules by wrapping the TCL module command.
 TCL compatibility requires that `tclsh` be found on the user's `PATH` (the TCL module command is provided by `Modulecmd.py`).
 Likewise, `lmod` can process most TCL modules.

 ## Why another module system?